kopach-artem/TODO-List/README.md

 # TODO-List: Streamline Your Task Management

 ## Elevate Your Productivity
 Welcome to the TODO-List application, where efficiency meets simplicity.
-This Java-based application integrates the robustness of back-end logic with the finesse of the Swift framework's GUI.
+This Java-based application integrates the robustness of back-end logic with the finesse of the Swing framework's GUI.
 Tailored for those who seek structure in their daily hustle, it’s more than just a list; it's your step towards optimized task management.

 ## Key Features
 Our application comes with an array of features designed to enhance your productivity: